Welcome to the EIB Net Just So good morning if you are in the Pacific time zone, wherever you are.

 Maybe it is why the Giants are not winning.

-But the point is, though, no matter what happens or how it happens, the the fact is the Patriots had 11 footballs that were inflated low, and the Colts had 11 or 12 footballs that were properly inflated and stayed properly inflated throughout the game.
+The point is, though, no matter what happens or how it happens, the fact is the Patriots had 11 footballs that were inflated low, and the Colts had 11 or 12 footballs that were properly inflated and stayed properly inflated throughout the game.

 Something happened to the 11 footballs the Patriots were using.

-Something happened, and I just like I said at the outset, they're not they're not gonna get the answer to this quick.
+And I just, like I said at the outset, they're not going to get the answer to this quick.

 And certainly not before the Super Bowl.